AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Tongue swab PCR showed high accuracy for pulmonary tuberculosis
+Tongue swab PCR accurately detected pulmonary tuberculosis

 A female healthcare professional in a white lab coat uses a microscope in a modern laboratory setting, with shelves of colored reagent bottles and scientific equipment visible in the background.